isorna/dropcommander/docs/en/dfc/special-rules.md

 _For example, a ship with Regenerate (3) could roll up to three damage control dice to restore lost hull points during the Roundup phase of the turn._

-Crippling Damage shuts down the ship's ability to Regenerate lost hull points for the remainder of the game.
+Crippling Damage shuts down the ship’s ability to Regenerate lost hull points for the remainder of the game.
 The ship can still attempt to repair Crippling Damage results as usual, but the Regenerate ability cannot be repaired.
 Regenerate damage control rolls also may not be modified for any reason.
-Note that there is still a chance of the ship taking additional Hull damage if it rolls a 1 on a Regenerate damage control dice - things don't always work right.
+Note that there is still a chance of the ship taking additional Hull damage if it rolls a 1 on a Regenerate damage control dice - things don’t always work right.

 ### Stealth